-The other fields of the BIB carrying the security result for this security context security block include block identification and processing information.
+The other fields of the BIB include block identification and processing information.
 Changing this information changes how the BIB is treated by nodes in the network, even when other aspects of the BIB are unchanged.

 For example, if the block processing control flags of the BIB are different at a security verifier than they were originally set at the security source, then the policy for handling the BIB has been modified.